Natnael-lang/Evento/README.md

-this is creared to test my first experment of git with github
+this is creared to test my first experment of git with